Chemiculs/qengine/README.md

 ## Credits

 * Huge thank you to the [Capstone Project](https://github.com/capstone-engine/capstone) for making many parts of this library feasible and providing an excellent disassembly library in general

+* Another huge thank you to the [ASMJIT Project](https://github.com/asmjit/asmjit) for making machine code generation at runtime a feasible prospect for this project

+Licenses for both respective libraries are included in the repo and must be upheld.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How you can help